Regularization versus renormalization: Why are Casimir energy differences so often finite?: Introduction

 \section{Introduction}

-Quantum field theoretic Casimir energies (considered in isolation) are typically infinite, requiring both regularization and renormalization to extract mathematically sensible answers, this at the cost of sometimes obscuring the physics~\cite{Casimir:1948, Boyer:1968, Plunien:1986, Blau:1988, Bordag:2001}.
+Quantum field theoretic Casimir energies (considered in isolation) are typically infinite, requiring both regularization and renormalization to extract mathematically sensible answers, this at the cost of sometimes obscuring the underlying physics~\cite{Casimir:1948, Boyer:1968, DeWitt:1975, Plunien:1986, Blau:1988, Blau:1988b, Visser:2002, Bordag:2001}.
 On the other hand Casimir energy \emph{differences} are quite often finite, and have a much more direct physical interpretation~\cite{Casimir:1948, Boyer:1968}.
-Additional background and general developments may be found in references~\cite{Balian:1977, Kay:1978, Bordag:1983, Graham:2002x, Gies:2003, Jaffe:2003, Kenneth:2006, Emig:2007, Rahi:2009, Klimchitskaya:2009}.
+That is, Casimir energy differences often merely require regularization, not renormalization.
+Additional background and general developments may be found in references~\cite{Balian:1977, Kay:1978, Bordag:1983, Graham:2002x, Kenneth:2002, Fulling:2003, Gies:2003, Jaffe:2003, Kenneth:2006, Emig:2007, Kenneth:2007, Klich:2009, Rahi:2009, Klimchitskaya:2009, Abalo:2012, Fulling:2018}.
 In this article, I shall first argue (mathematically) that there are a large number of interesting physical situations where the Casimir energy differences, (and so the Casimir energy forces), are automatically known to be finite, even before starting specific computations.
 Secondly, I shall argue (mathematically) that one can often develop physically interesting ``reference models'' such that the Casimir energy difference between the physical system and the ``reference model'' is known to be finite, even before starting specific computations.
-(I will not actually calculate any Casimir energies --- knowing that the result you are after is finite is often more than half the battle.)
+(I~will not actually calculate any Casimir energies --- knowing that the result you are after is finite, and so mathematically and physically well-defined, is often more than half the battle.)
+Finally I shall consider a general class of physically reasonable cutoff functions that give useful physical information even when energy differences are formally infinite; the cutoff is carefully defined so that one can invoke the ordinary universal heat-kernel expansion, instead of having to resort to the less well understood and non-universal cylinder-kernel (Poisson kernel) expansion for pseudo-differential operators~\cite{Fulling:2003}.

-I shall first start with a simple formal argument to get the discussion oriented, and then provide a more careful argument in terms of regularized (but not renormalized) Casimir energies.
+I shall first start with a simple formal mathematical argument to get the discussion oriented, and then provide a more careful mathematical argument in terms of regularized (but not renormalized) Casimir energies.
+Since the entire goal of the article is to make physical sense of differences in mathematically divergent series of the form $E = {1\over2} \hbar \sum_n \omega_n$ there will unavoidably be some significant mathematical preliminaries --- but ultimately we shall be very much focussed on the underlying physics.